Going through a divorce or legal separation is a complicated and overwhelming ordeal.

-So if you’ve made the decision to divorce or are facing divorce because your spouse has stated their intention to end the marriage, you might be wondering what first steps you should take to get through this difficult process as quickly and amicably as you can.
+So if you’ve made the decision to divorce or are facing divorce proceedings because your spouse has stated their intention to end the marriage, you might be wondering what first steps you should take to get through this difficult process as quickly and amicably as you can.

 I asked 48 experts to reveal their best and most insightful tips on preparing for divorce so you can make this as peaceful and stress-free as possible.